iamgroot42/audio_defense/README.md

-# audio_defense
+# SML_project
-Proposed defenses against several adversarial attacks for speech to text systems
+Repository for our SML course project (on adversarial attacks and defenses in audio)